musaed-alosaimi/Would-you-rather-app/README.md

 <h2>Launching the app</h2>
 1) install node.js <br />
+2) install npm in the project by typeing 'npm install' in the project's directory inside the terminal.
-2) start the app by typing 'npm start' into the terminal.<br />
+3) start the app by typing 'npm start' into the terminal.<br />

 <h2>How to use the app</h2>
 1) First you need to sign in to have benefit of the app's features.<br />